separator image

 STEP 7

-Book a Proposal Photographer or Videographer
+Book a Photographer

 Having a professional photographer or videographer at the scene of your proposal is perfect for capturing every single moment of the big event.
 This is also going to be something you’ll never want to forget.
 You can have the photographer or videographer hanging around your proposal spot nonchalantly and then the moment it begins to happen they can sneakily start snapping away.